 Devastating Effects of Poaching

-1. It leads to extinction
+1. It Leads to Extinction

-2. The animals suffer
+2. The Animals Suffer

 Most animals need space to roam, swing from branches, and fly.
-When they are captured, such privileges are taken and the animals tend not to survive in cages, suitcases, sacks or boxes.
+However, when captured, such privileges are taken, and the animals tend not to thrive in cages, suitcases, sacks, or boxes.
 If they do survive, they suffer in their new and unnatural living situations.

-When humans encroach their land, the animals tend to also live in constrained habitats, making it difficult for the animals to survive.
+Sometimes, humans move to settle on areas initially serving as animal habitats.
+That forces the animals to live in constrained habitats, making it difficult for the animals to survive.

-According to the National Geographic, more than 600 rangers assigned to protect wildlife in Africa were killed by poachers between 2009 and 2016.
+According to National Geographic, more than 600 rangers assigned to protect wildlife in Africa were killed by poachers between 2009 and 2016.
 In the DRC, for instance, at the Virunga National Park, more than 170 rangers have been killed in the same period.

 Poaching and the subsequent trafficking of ivory occur alongside other crimes such as money laundering, human trafficking, and corruption, not forgetting the murder of park rangers.
 In Africa, for instance, poaching has been linked to an armed militia.

-5. An imbalance in the ecosystem
+5. An Imbalance in the Ecosystem

-This is what may result due to poaching because it creates an imbalance in the wild ecosystem, especially when keystone species are the most targeted.
+Poaching creates an imbalance in the wild ecosystem, especially when keystone species are the most targeted.
 For instance, if there are no gazelles, the grass will grow very tall, but the lions and cheetahs will go hungry and die.

-6. Decreased tourist action
+6. Decreased Tourist Action

 Extraordinary Ways to Stop Poaching

-1. Engage the public
+1. Engage the Public

 Poaching is primarily stopped or fought by law enforcement agencies.
 However, the public needs to be educated on the importance of the wild animals they have and why poaching is bad for their economies.

-In doing so, they will take action against poaching and report any incidences of poaching, they will also stay away from wild animal land.
-Additionally, in educating the public, the myths about the medical, aphrodisiac, and religious uses of animal parts will be dispelled.
+Of course, it doesn’t end there — in educating the public, the myths about the medical, aphrodisiac, and religious uses of animal parts will be dispelled.

-3. Make tougher laws
+3. Make Tougher Laws

 Toughening the laws also means that harsher penalties will be dished out to poachers and for other wildlife-related crimes, protecting more animals.

-4. Give the animals a sanctuary
+4. Give the Animals a Sanctuary

 Some animals are on the verge of extinction and can only be protected at sanctuaries.
 The same should be done to more animals, and their populations will go higher.

-4. Zoning (Demarcate land for the wild animals)
+4. Zoning (Demarcate Land for The Wild Animals)

 More needs to be done to outline where wildlife land starts and ends.
 In doing so, humans will not encroach into such land for construction, settlement, or agricultural land.

-5. Put more trackers and sensors in the wild
+5. Put More Trackers and Sensors in the Wild

-It is an easy way of managing poaching, logging, and other illegal wildlife activities without having to rangers stay with the animals in the wild.
+It is an easy way of managing poaching, logging, and other illegal wildlife activities without having rangers stay with the animals in the wild.

-6. Outlaw the purchase and sale of animal parts and products
+6. Outlaw the Purchase and Sale of Animal Parts and Products